Graduate Program in French and Francophone World Studies

 The Department of French and Italian offers courses leading to the Master of Arts and the Doctor of Philosophy in French.

 Graduate students in French and Francophone Studies benefit from the expertise of a nationally and internationally known faculty.
 Courses are available in the traditionally recognized historical periods of French literature and culture, as well as in various literary genres and critical theories.
 The Department provides a wide variety of courses in Francophone literatures and cultures from, Canada, the Caribbean, the Indian Ocean, North and sub-Saharan Africa, in the literatures of immigration in France as well as in Film Studies and Gender Studies.
 We have specific strengths in Interdisciplinary studies notably in the areas of Comparative arts, Early Modern Studies, Film Studies, Francophone and Postcolonial Studies, History, and Women’s Studies.
 The recent inclusion of courses in Arabic and Swahili reflects the dynamism of our program and brings new strengths in cross-cultural and cross-disciplinary research and teaching.

 Emphasis on language proficiency, composition, and stylistics remains integral to the MA program.
 Along with the literature-centered MA, the Department offers an MA in French Education.

 Teaching assistantships are available to many qualified applicants.
-During the academic year 2013-14 beginning half-time teaching and research assistants are paid a stipend of $17,682.
-In addition, all resident and non-resident graduate students who are employed at least quarter time are entitled to waived tuition.
+During the academic year 2018-19 beginning half-time teaching assistants are paid a stipend of $19,236.
+In addition, all resident and non-resident graduate students who are employed at least quarter time are entitled to waived tuition for credited courses.

 Teaching assistants have the opportunity to participate in a pedagogically sophisticated program that provides support for novice teaching while at the same time emphasizing individual initiative.
 Extensive use of technology (video, multi-media materials, web-based materials) allows teaching assistants to gain expertise in an area of growing importance.
 It is also possible for teaching assistants to take courses in second language acquisition and thus acquire adavanced academic credentials in this area.
 See our FAQ (frequently asked questions) section for more information about teaching.